sanchantek/ClaimPizzaFees/README.md

 # ClaimPizzaFees
-Read how to claim your Pizza token trading fees (over 20.000 USD in one day)
+Read how to claim your Pizza token trading fees (over 20.000 USD already and growing fast)

-Here is a link to the platforms official annoucements about the fewtyre https://x.com/pumpfun/status/2022029057869947173?s=46
+Here is a link to the platforms official annoucements about the feature https://x.com/pumpfun/status/2022029057869947173?s=46

 How to claim in steps (it might have been simplified)